 At approximately equal value aniline points the VGC is lower for T 110 (i.e. lower solubility) while the solubility parameter is higher (i.e. higher solubility).
 The solubility for these two oils to zinc stearate (and perhaps also lithium stearate) therefore does not unequivocally correlate to VGC or aniline point.
 Consequently, one should not focus on one single way of measuring solubility to the exclusion of all others, but should instead, dependent on the application, take into consideration different solubility concepts.

 Nynas Naphthenics R&D

-An important choice in metalworking is high or low sulphur content.
-But with naphthenic base oils, you can choose freely which sulphur content you wish, dependent on the application.
-Read more about Sulphur in metal working no problem with naphthenic oils
+An important choice in metalworking is high or low sulfur content.
+But with naphthenic base oils, you can choose freely which sulfur content you wish, dependent on the application.
+Read more about Sulfur in metal working no problem with naphthenic oils